How Much Weight Should I Lose Per Week for Sustainable Weight Loss?

 Because your muscles and organs are critical for survival, your body perceives this loss of bodily protein as starvation.
 In response, your hunger and cravings increase to ensure you seek out food and survive!

 In 2004, Seymour Alpert estimated that humans could release energy from stored fat at a maximum rate of 290 kJ (or 69 calories) per kilo of fat per day.
-Once our energy deficit exceeds this threshold, we tap into body mass like our muscles and organs.
+Once our energy deficit exceeds this threshold, we tap into body mass, such as our muscles and organs.

-To help you understand your maximum rate of fat loss, the table below shows different weight loss scenarios for people with varying body fat percentages.
-The ‘max calories’ column shows the maximum amount of energy that could be released per day from fat, and this is converted to a maximum fat loss per day and a weekly rate of fat loss.
+The table below shows different weight loss scenarios for people with varying body fat percentages to help you understand your maximum rate of fat loss.
+The ‘max calories’ column shows the maximum amount of energy that could be released per day from fat, which is converted to a maximum fat loss per day and a weekly rate of fat loss.

 weight (kg)weight (lbs)BF%fat (kg)max caloriesmax fat loss (kg/day)% weight per week